mavlink/mavlink-devguide/en/services/component_def.md

 For the example above, the parameter `MAX_PAN_RATE` can be set using the `PARAM_EXT` parameter protocol (for more information, check the [camera definition](../services/camera_def.md)).

-## Compression of definition file
+## File Compression

-In order to save flash space on the component and during transfer, the file can be compressed using gzip.
+In order to save flash space on the component and during transfer, the file can be compressed using *gzip*.
 If the URL of the definition file ends with `.xml.gz` it is the gzip compressed stream of the text file.

-(Note that only the file stream is compressed but it is not an archive like `.zip` or `.tar.gz`, so there is no folder structure.)
+> **Note** Tthe file stream is compressed but it is not an archive like `.zip` or `.tar.gz` (so there is no folder structure).